ActiveSolution/active-lab-iac2022/labs/bicep.md

 }
 ```

+> **Note**
+> You will probably see a warning which states that the location should be passed in as a parameter.
+We will fix this later in the lab

+**Create the App Service**
 Azure App Services are deployed in the global _.azurewebsites.net_ domain and therefor we need to give it a globally unique name.
 To do this, we'll add a variable that will generate a unique name for us.

 Add this to the top of the file.